UPPMAX/UPPMAX-documentation/docs/cluster_guides/start_interactive_node_on_rackham.md

     - the login node has `[project]-bianca`, where `[project]` is the name of the project, e.g. `sens2023598`
     - the interactive node has `b[number]` in it, where `[number]` is the compute node number

-As a Bianca login is shared with all users, there is a simple rule to use it fairly:
+As a Rackham login is shared with all users, there is a simple rule to use it fairly:

 > Only do short and light things on the login node